betrusted-io/duplify-aes-tests/README.md

-#Duplify AES Tests
+# Duplify AES Tests

-This is a run-once script to create test vectors from the official Rust test vectors which are derived from https://www.cosic.esat.kuleuven.be/nessie/testvectors/.
+This is a run-once script to create test vectors from the official Rust test vectors which are in turn derived from https://www.cosic.esat.kuleuven.be/nessie/testvectors/.

 The test vectors in the Rust test bench are stored in a de-duplified form that uses the "Blobby" crate to read them in and iterate through them.
 This is very clever,